KokeCacao/chenhanke.me/_pages/about.md

     section_name: "0"
 ---
 {% include box height="8px" color="afafafcc" %}
-From my first public game server with 344,941 users in 2015 to self-studying Deep Learning on Udacity nano-degree, my exploration in many fields of science led me to the Artificial Intelligence field.
+From learning painting, designing animations, and making independent video game...
+From my first public game server with 344,941 users in 2015 to self-studying Deep Learning on Udacity nano-degree, my exploration in many fields of science led me to explore the applications of Artificial Intelligence in different fields.
 In there, I have earned the opportunities to compete on Kaggle and discuss tricks with many data scientists and PhDs.
 From Playground to Research competitions, I have to read many lastest publications and sometimes implement papers published last month to my algorisms to improve my models.
 Like so, new challenges begin as I wake up every morning.
 {% include box height="8px" color="afafafcc" %}

 ---
+# Three Important Stages in Ten Years
-# Kaggler: Compete with Other Data-Scientists on AI Research
+## Kaggler: Compete with Other Data-Scientists on AI Research
 ---
 {% include feature_row id="kaggler" type="left" %}
 {: .notice--primary}

 ---
-# KokiCraft: Own the Best GTA Minecraft Game Server in Mainland China
+## KokiCraft: Own the Best GTA Minecraft Game Server in Mainland China
 ---
 {% include feature_row id="kokicraft" type="left" %}
 {: .notice--primary}

 ---
-# SSFS Robotics: Highschool Robotics Club Founded by Me
+## SSFS Robotics: Highschool Robotics Club Founded by Me
 ---
 {% include feature_row id="robotics" type="left" %}
 {: .notice--primary}